Manitoba Historical Society

 Political scientist, historian, municipal official.

-Born at Winnipeg on 15 September 1940, stepson of John Greenaway (c1922-2015), he attended Victoria Composite High School in Edmonton (Alberta), Kelvin High School, and the University of Manitoba, serving as President of the Students’ Union (1961) and graduating with a BA degree (1963).
+Born at Winnipeg on 15 September 1940, only child of William Charles “Bill” Neville (1916-2001) and Audre Isabel Kaake (1917-2004) before they divorced in 1947, he attended John M. King School, Victoria Composite High School in Edmonton (Alberta), a school in Ottawa (Ontario), Kelvin High School, and the University of Manitoba, where he served as President of the Students’ Union (1961) and graduated with a BA degree (1963).
 He received a Rhodes Scholarship for study at Oxford University in England, where he obtained BA (1966) and MA (1971) degrees.

 His articles for the Manitoba Historical Society: